 It is quite evident that America is one of the most visited countries in terms of tourism, business and medical, and so on.
-This country has thousands of visitors annually from neighbor countries Mexico and Canada.
+This country has thousands of visitors annually from neighboring countries, Mexico and Canada.
 Due to such traffic, the US government defines some arrangements, such as specific cards, to facilitate transit.
-The Border Crossing Card (BCC) is one of the facilities that has been characterized via the US Department of State in 1998 for Mexican nationals.
-In the following sections, you will learn what the BCC is?
+The Border Crossing Card (BCC) is one of the facilities that was characterized by the US Department of State in 1998 for Mexican nationals.
+In the following sections, you will learn what the BCC is.
 Who uses it, and how can it be gained?

 What is the definition of a Border Crossing Card?

 The BCC (known as DSP-150) is a combination of B-1 and B-2 visas that is printed as a laminated card with specific graphics features.
 From April 1998 to September 2008, laser cards were issued.
 From September 2008 until now, a new generation of these cards has been rendered using more sophisticated technology.
 The first and second-generation cards have the same size, but the newer ones have better graphic quality.
 The size of this card is almost similar to a credit card.
 Its time validity is around ten years after the issue, but there are exceptions for children.

 The holder of this card can enter the US from the Mexico border by land or sea and is only permitted to enter the US borders (for instance, 25 miles farther to California or Texas).
 The holder is authorized to stay in the United States for less than 72 hours to do some activities such as shopping or visiting.
 For more extended stays, you need to apply for I-94 Form.

 A person should meet the following requirement to obtain the card:

 - The applicant must be a Mexican citizen and reside in the country

 - The applicant must demonstrate that he/she does not intend to stay in the United States